 Are You Traveling Internationally?
 Check Out Location-Specific Resources to See if Your ESA Is Allowed

 ESAs can’t fly to all countries in the world.
-According to the American Airlines ESA policy, they are not allowed in transatlantic flight, for a start.
+According to the American Airlines ESA Policy and Pet Policy, they are not allowed in transatlantic flight, for a start.
 There can also be problems with the local country’s customs and their quarantine policies.

 To make sure nothing will go wrong last minute, check to see your destination’s stance on ESAs flying there.